vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 ## Manual Installation

-If you prefer, you can build a basic VuePress documentation site from ground up instead of using the generator mentioned above.
+If you prefer, you can build a basic VuePress documentation site from the ground up instead of using the generator mentioned above.

 Note: If you already have an existing project and would like to keep documentation inside the project, start from Step 3.